-On November 7, 2018, the Company announced that it received a non-binding term sheet (the "EDC Term Sheet") from Export Development Canada ("EDC") for a term loan for up to \$72 million (the "Proposed EDC Loan") to finance a re-refinery facility in Alberta.
+On November 7, 2018, the Company announced that it received a non-binding term sheet (the "EDC Term Sheet") from Export Development Canada ("EDC") for a term loan for up to \$72 million (the "Proposed EDC Loan") to finance a UMO recycling facility in Alberta.
 On March 31, 2020, the Company secured an extension of the terms available under the EDC Term Sheet until March 31, 2021.
-The EDC Term Sheet expired on March 30, 2021.
+The EDC Term Sheet expired on March 31, 2021.
 During Q1 2021, the Company was unofficially informed by EDC the funds remain intact and available to the Company.
-Separately from the discussions between the Company and EDC regarding a re-refinery facility in Alberta, EDC also informed the Company it was willing to complete preliminary due diligence to structure a term sheet proposal for the USGC Facility.
+Separately from the discussions between the Company and EDC regarding a UMO recycling facility in Alberta, EDC also informed the Company it was willing to complete preliminary due diligence to structure a term sheet proposal for the USGC Facility.
 The Company provided supporting documentation to EDC and the Trade Law Bureau of Global Affairs Canada which resulted in a formal letter of interest being received from the EDC on June 24, 2021.
+On November 5, 2021 the Company received preliminary indicative terms for a project level, US\$108 million senior credit facility from EDC.
+EDC is agreeable to the Company bringing qualified financing partners alongside EDC in a senior secured position.
+Finalizing the indicative terms remains subject to further discussion and is expected to be completed during Q2, 2022.
 The Company continues to provide additional due diligence materials to EDC in order to secure a term sheet for the USGC Facility.